bf2fc6cc711aee1a0c2a/kas-installer/README.md

 KAS Installer deploys and configures the following components that are part of Managed Kafka Service:
 * MAS SSO
+* KAS Fleet Manager
-* Observability Operator
+* Observability Operator (via KAS Fleet Manager)
 * sharded-nlb IngressController
-* KAS Fleet Manager
-* KAS Fleet Shard and Strimzi Operators
+* KAS Fleet Shard and Strimzi Operators (via KAS Fleet Manager)

 It deploys and configures the components to the cluster set in the user's kubeconfig file.